20 Things I've Learned That Save Money While Traveling in Europe

 Besides being a more authentic experience, living like a local is more economical.
 Do you really think the locals are hailing cabs to rush from one tourist attraction to the next and eating every meal in restaurants with jacked up tourist pricing?
 NOPE.

-We all have these romantic visions of lazy days spent in cafes like Amélie's Café des 2 Moulins (which is now a popular tourist attraction itself), but you'll never find them if you never leave the tourist track.
+We all have these romantic visions of lazy days spent in cafes like Amélie's Café des 2 Moulins (which is now a popular tourist attraction itself), but you won't find them if you never leave the tourist track.
 Renting an apartment gets you away from the hotel strip and into the neighborhoods where the locals actually live.

 Across the street from our Paris flat was a tiny general store where we bought bananas and the freshest, softest medjool dates I've ever eaten, a pharmacy (useful when you run out of the ibuprofen that soothes your sore muscles after a long day of walking), a patisserie on the corner where we loaded up on croissants and pain au chocolat.
 Call me crazy, but that's a good deal more authentically French than the hotel's continental breakfast ever will be.